Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

     ```

 <a name="ce_hce_send_response"></a>
-## Sending HCE Responses to the NFC Reader
+## Send HCE responses to the NFC reader

-To send HCE responses to the NFC reader:
+To send HCE responses to the NFC reader, follow the steps below:

 1. Retrieve the card emulation adapter with the `GetCardEmulationAdapter()` method of the [Tizen.Network.Nfc.NfcManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Nfc.NfcManager.html) class, and register the HCE event handler for its `HostCardEmulationEvent` event: